Xion/rush/syntax.md

 ## Reserved syntactic elements

-All "special" characters (incl. braces, brackets, all symbols on the numeric row, and semicolon) are reserved for possible future use.
+All "special" characters (symbols on the numeric row) are reserved for possible future use.
 If string is to contain them, it must be surrounded by quotes.

-Some possible future keywords are also reserved, e.g.: if else while for do.
+Some possible future keywords are also reserved, e.g.: `if else while for do`.

-## Execution
+## Result handling

 Depending on the type of the overall expression, the result of its execution is the following: